How We Survive: A Feminist Poetry Show

 How We Survive is a feminist spoken word performance featuring internationally acclaimed poets Olivia Hall and Carrie Rudzinski.
 This two woman show presents a powerful and honest narrative on what is to be a woman living and surviving in 2019.

-Coming to Dunedin for a special one night event, How We Survive powerfully addresses social issues ranging from rape culture to body image to Hermione as a feminist role model.
+Coming to Wellington for four nights at BATS Theatre, How We Survive powerfully addresses social issues ranging from rape culture to body image to Hermione as a feminist role model.
 After sold-out performances in 2016 and 2017, How We Survive returns with new poems, carrying a switchblade and a hallelujah in the same breath.
 Hailing from New Zealand and America respectively, Hall and Rudzinski blend their voices into a powerful one and a half hour performance promising to heal, nurture, and spark discussion.
 Come experience just how we survive: together.

 Carrie Rudzinski ranked 4th in the world at the 2014 Women of the World Poetry Slam, has been featured in Bustle, the Huffington Post, and Teen Vogue, and has performed her work over the past 14 years in 6 countries and in almost all 50 of the United States.
 A published author, she won the 2019 Pussy Riot award at the Auckland Fringe Festival for her performance in Long Distance Phone Calls.
 Carrie is currently a lecturer at Manukau Institute of Technology teaching performing arts and creative writing and a program coordinator for the Michael King Writers Centre’s Young Writers Program in Auckland, New Zealand.